scheinerman/SimplePosetDrawings.jl/README.md

 # Simple Poset Drawings

+> This is ancient code that I plan to replace.

 Julia module for drawing Hasse diagrams of partially ordered sets.

 See also `SimpleGraphDrawings` which provides similar functionality